ivansarno/FiatShamirProtocol/README.md

 -Randinit and Randbitinit are the respective initializers

+Usage:

+-the client create the keys withFS_key_create

+-the client instantiates a Proover object with the private key

+-the server instantiates a Verifier object with the public key of client

+-run a session of FS exchanging the result of methods for N iteration, with N is the precision you like

 Credit

 Arbitrary Precision Library from TTMath (not included in the source) Link: http://www.ttmath.org